d3jn/vim-worker/README.md

 ### `worker_tasks_file`
 > (default: `'.vim-worker'`)

-This option specifies were to read tasks from.
-It is recommended to set relative path for this option - for global tasks file use `worker_global_tasks_file` option.
+This option specifies where to read tasks from.
+It is recommended to set relative path for this option since there is a separate option for global tasks (see below).

 ### `worker_global_tasks_file`
 > (default: none)

-This file will be used in case file configured in `worker_tasks_file` is not found.
+If defined then tasks from this file will be shown in seperate category regardless of whether local tasks file exists or not.
+All key combinations for it's commands are generated in the same order, but will have preceding `g` key to avoid conflicts with local ones.

 ### `worker_shortcut_keys`
 > (default: `['a', 's', 'd', 'f', 'j', 'k', 'l', ';', 'w', 'e', 'r', 'u', 'i', 'o', 'p', 'x']`)